What is the Speaker Series?

 How do Peoria Center students participate in Speaker Series?

 UIS Peoria Center students should take the Speaker Series course online.
 If you are a Peoria student and wish to take this course online instead of attending events in person, please contact email@example.com for registration information.

 What if I have questions or need help?

-All students enrolled in the Speaker Series will have access to an online Blackboard site.
-Detailed course information, as well as event updates, will be available on the Blackboard site.
+All students enrolled in the Speaker Series will have access to an online Canvas site.
+Detailed course information, as well as event updates, will be available on the Canvas site.
 For questions about the course, contact your course facilitator.
 For questions about events, contact firstname.lastname@example.org.

 Where are Speaker Series events held?

 Most Speaker Series events will be held on campus in Brookens Auditorium.
 However, events are also held at the Student Union and Public Affairs Center.
-Check the event schedule posted on your course’s Blackboard site for more information.
+Check the event schedule posted on your course’s Canvas site for more information.